vealocia/torchprime/README.md

 ### Multi-VM distributed training

-`torchprime` uses [xpk][xpk] as the standard path for iterating on distributed training code that needs to run on muliple VMs.
+`torchprime` uses [xpk][xpk] as the standard path for iterating on distributed training code that needs to run on multiple VMs.

 First teach `torchprime` about the XPK cluster it is using, the artifact storage location, etc. You only need to do this on first clone or when switching to a